yourcelf/olwidget/doc/doc.rst

     * ``units``: (string) default ``'m'`` (meters)
-    * ``projection``: (string) default ``"EPSG:900913"`` (the projection used by google, OSM, yahoo, and VirtualEarth -- See `Projections`_ below).
+    * ``projection``: (string) default ``"EPSG:900913"`` (the projection used by Google, OSM, Yahoo, and VirtualEarth -- See `Projections`_ below).
     * ``displayProjection``: (string) default ``"EPSG:4326"`` (the latitude and longitude we're all familiar with -- See `Projections`_ below).
     * ``maxResolution``: (float) default ``156543.0339``.
 Value should be